valmadrid/Adopt-Dont-Shop/README.md

 <results here>

-Breed and age are the top features in predicting the adoption rate.
+Based on XGBoost's feature importance, breed and age are the top features in predicting the adoption rate.
 If correct values or guesstimates were given for breed and age, model might likely to perform better.
-Additional information (toy, companion, guardian) can be mapped to the breed.

 ### Important Libraries and Modules used
 - Scikit-learn